chiefbiiko/drain/README.md

 ): Cancel
 ```

 The returned `cancel(err?: Error): void` function allows to stop reading.
-If it is invoked with an error the `onerror` handler is called with that error, otherwise the `onclose` handler gets invoked as reaction to the cancelation.
+Once invoked any pending reads are awaited before invoking either the `onerror` or `onclose` handler.
+If `cancel` is invoked with an error the `onerror` handler is called with that error, otherwise the `onclose` handler gets invoked as reaction to the cancelation.

 The option's `limit` property can be used to cap the number of reads and likewise the number of the `ondata` handler invocations.
 The `timeout` prop is probably useful when the `reader` is a network socket.